vatzmehta/MMScript/Readme.md

 # MMScript

-A simple tool to convert Kotak/Kvb Bank statement CSV files into the Realbyte Money Manager format.
+A simple tool to convert Bank statement CSV files into the Realbyte Money Manager Bulk Import format.

+"bank statement to realbyte money manager format"

 ## Features

-- Converts Kotak Bank CSV statements to Realbyte-compatible CSV
+- Converts Bank CSV statements to Realbyte-compatible CSV
-- Handles date, description, and amount formatting
+- Handles date, description, amount formatting.
+- Has support for auto categorization and auto sub-categorization
 - Easy to use CLI
+- Support for
+    -   Kotak Bank
+    -   Karur Vysya Bank (KVB)
+    -   Bank of Baroda (Bob)
+    -   Axis Credit Card Statement

 ## Usage

-1. Place your Kotak Bank CSV statement in the project directory.
+1. Place your Bank CSV statement in the project directory.
 2. Run the converter:

     ```bash
     py csv_to_realbyte.py input.csv output.csv kotak
     ```

-3. Import the `output.csv` into Realbyte Money Manager.
+3. Import the `output.csv` into Realbyte Money Manager using import csv function inside backup.

 ## Requirements